-It’s the second reason that I feel the need to dwell on for a few sentences before diving into my coverage of the session itself.
-This may be due to the fact that I tend to be way more sensitive than the average bear when it comes to spoilers of a TV show/movie/book/comic, but Mark revealed the fate of so many characters during his session that I couldn’t help but think how irritated (read: sputtering in disbelief) I’d have been if I hadn’t finished (or hadn’t started, but was of a mind to do so) watching the series yet.
-I say this by way of saying I’ll take the blame (and the heat) in the event that anyone at SPLF has as much of a hair-trigger regarding spoilers as do I, and was disappointed or upset over spoilers.
+It’s the second reason I need to dwell on for a few sentences before diving into my coverage of the session.
+This may be due to the fact that I tend to be way more sensitive than the average bear when it comes to spoilers of a TV show/movie/book/comic.
+Still, Mark revealed the fate of so many characters during his session that I couldn’t help but think how irritated (read: sputtering in disbelief) I’d have been if I hadn’t finished (or hadn’t started, but was of a mind to do so) watching the series yet.
+I say this by saying I’ll take the blame (and the heat) if anyone at SPLF has as much hair-trigger regarding spoilers as I do and is disappointed or upset over spoilers.
 I hope everyone was as nonplussed as yesterday’s audience in D.C. certainly appeared to be, however, and that this preamble is all much ado about nothing, but just in case, let’s do this:

 SPOILER ALERT: Read no further if you don’t want to encounter Breaking Bad spoilers.

-After asking how many attendees watched the show (fewer than half), Mark said that this was no problem, because “There is a specific lifespan for Breaking Bad characters, and it aligns with ‘characters’ who are typically involved in a SharePoint project.”
-Walter White, a chemistry teacher, starts with good intentions, but breaks bad, building a meth empire under the nom du cook Heisenberg.
-For the purposes of Mark’s SharePoint project, Walt is the project itself, the central figure around which all others orbit.
+After asking how many attendees watched the show (fewer than half), Mark said that this was no problem because “There is a specific lifespan for Breaking Bad characters, and it aligns with ‘characters’ who are typically involved in a SharePoint project.”
+Walter White, a chemistry teacher, starts with good intentions but breaks bad, building a meth empire under the nom du cook Heisenberg.
+For Mark’s SharePoint project, Walt is the project itself, the central figure around which all others orbit.

 Jesse.
-At heart, “a good kid, who wants to do good.
+At heart, “a good kid who wants to do good.
 This is your site manager,” said Mark.
-It’s his involvement with the “project itself that makes Jesse turn bad.”
+His involvement with the “project itself makes Jesse turn bad.”

 Skyler.
 Walt’s wife, who is “completely unaware of what’s going on, and ignores it until it directly affects her.”
 “I think of business development” on the SharePoint project.
 “She helped run the business.”

 Mike.
 “He knows the stuff, knows what needs to be done because he’s seen it a hundred times before.
-This is the guy on your team that keeps things running, knows the entire game.”
+This guy on your team keeps things running and knows the entire game.”

 Saul.
 “He doesn’t touch anything but is the machine that makes everything work.
 A sponsor of the project.
-Knows somebody who can solve any problem.
-An absolutely essential member of a project team.
+He knows somebody who can solve any problem.
+An essential member of a project team.

 Hank.
 “He thinks he knows everything, but underneath is insecure,” leading to his / the project’s ultimate downfall.

 Flynn.
-“This is the guy who knows nothing but is always there with a smile, ready to help.
+“This guy knows nothing but is always there with a smile, ready to help.
 “He adds no value to the team.”

 Lydia.
-“Comes in late to the project, and exits almost as quickly once things turn bad.”
+“Comes late to the project and exits almost as quickly once things turn bad.”

 Todd.
-“At first, a milquetoast, but turns bad really fast.
-It’s the bad stuff that’s going to bring the project down.”
+“At first, a milquetoast, but it turns bad swiftly.
+It’s the bad stuff that will bring the project down.”

 Jack.
-“Comes in near the beginning of the collapse, and is all-in … but only for himself.”
+“Comes near the beginning of the collapse and is all-in … but only for himself.”

 Badger and Skinny Pete.
 “Are these your ultimate end users?”
 “They don’t care about SharePoint/what you’re using, just make my job simple/easy.”
 I love this one.